otrv4/otrv4/otrv4.md

 Encrypted message (DATA)
   Using the appropriate encryption/message key, perform an XSalsa20 encryption of the message.
-The nonce used for this operation is also included in the header of the attached message packet.
+The 'nonce' used for this operation is also included in the header of the attached message packet.
 ```